Haiku-Trading/widget/widget/README.md

 - Safari 14+
 - Edge 90+

 ## Support

-For support and questions, please contact the Haiku team or open an issue in this repository.
+For questions or issues, please open an issue in this repository.